Flopsky/kamdavid/README.md

 # Flopsky.github.io
-This is the repo of my personal blog
+This is the repo of my personal blog.